 Get on the Forefront of Technology Integration in the Classroom

 Earning a Master's in Instructional Technology gives educators the skills they need to assess different hardware and software options for learning potential.
 They can then take steps to integrate technology into the learning environment.
 A Director of Information Technology often makes the decisions about what to adopt and how to roll out a new program.
 Saint Joseph's University Master of Science in Instructional Technology provides the education needed to transition into a leadership role with technology integration.

-Contact us today to discuss the different enrollment options.
-Flexible class schedules, online learning opportunities and a hands-on approach give students an excellent foundation for transitioning knowledge into practical application in the workplace.
+Request more information below to discuss the different enrollment options.
+Flexible class schedules, online learning opportunities, and a hands-on approach give students an excellent foundation for transitioning knowledge into practical application in the workplace.